Surfside Beach budget proposal includes 3% raise for employees

 SURFSIDE BEACH, S.C.
-(WBTW) — The Surfside Beach town council heard the first reading of a new budget, which includes a three percent increase for town employees.
+(WBTW) — Surfside Beach Town Council Tuesday night unanimously approved the first reading of a new budget that includes a 3% pay increase for town employees.

-William Shanahan, Surfside Beach town administrator said the budget includes proposed fee increases and a three percent cost of living increase for town employees.
+Town Administrator William Shanahan said the budget includes proposed fee increases and a 3% cost-of- living increase for workers.

 When Councilman William Kinken asked if he thought the increase was enough, Shanahan said he did not.